 It is more similar to the open water situation.

 When you choose to grab and stop in each length you are taking advantage to rest And this will not happen when you have to swim in open water.
 So that works physically and psychologically to keep the rhythm constant without breaks.

 Contributes to the work of force.

-Each flip involvesctivation of the core musculature as well as the legs for the impulse in the wall, so besides being able to swim faster you will be stronger.
+Each flip involvesActivation of the core muscles as well as the legs for the momentum on the wall, so in addition to being able to swim faster you will be stronger.

 Do not despair if at first they are expensive and you swallow water.
 Start practicing warm-up and soft sets until you can include it in all your workouts.

 Technical Director of the Trikatlón Tres Cantos Club